Morphology-Aware Peptide Discovery via Masked Conditional Generative Modeling: Introduction

-Beyond these limitations, morphology remains a critical determinant of material function even when aggregation-prone sequences are identified.
-Applications ranging from drug delivery to biosensors demand specific aggregate geometries (fibers, tubes, spheres, etc.), yet datasets linking peptide sequence to computationally or experimentally validated self-assembly morphology are scarce.
-To date, efforts for data gathering concerning morphology have primarily assembled experimental databases such as SAPdb~\cite{mathurSAPdbDatabaseShort2021}; however, these are small and very sparse datasets, as simulation setups differ substantially across the aggregated studies.
+Crucially, aggregation propensity is only a first filter.
+Even when aggregation-prone sequences are identified, morphology remains a critical determinant of material function.
+Applications ranging from drug delivery to biosensors demand specific aggregate geometries (fibers, nets, spheres, etc.), yet datasets linking peptide sequence to computationally or experimentally validated self-assembly morphology are scarce.
+Recent efforts have started to steer material outcomes such as hydrogelation via human-in-the-loop approaches that couple experiments, simulation, and ML~\cite{xuAcceleratingPredictionDiscovery2023, drazicUsingMachineLearning2025b}; however, generative approaches that can reliably target specific supramolecular morphologies are yet to be explored, especially given that morphology annotations are fragmented across protocols and conditions.
+For example, efforts for data gathering concerning morphology have primarily assembled experimental databases such as SAPdb~\cite{mathurSAPdbDatabaseShort2021}, with simulation setups differing substantially across the aggregated studies.
 This lack of scale and consistency renders the available data unsuitable for training machine learning models.
-Without direct morphology labels, generative design must rely on indirect proxies as stand-ins for the desired assembly shape; for example, predicted descriptors derived from the peptide sequence and the isolated peptide structure model.
-Features such as $\beta$-sheet formation, amphiphilicity, and charge distribution were postulated to directly influence whether peptides self-assemble into fibrils, sheets, or globular micelles~\cite{wangAggregationRulesShort2024}.
+Without direct morphology labels, generative design must rely on indirect proxies as stand-ins to inject structural information; for example, predicted descriptors derived from the peptide sequence and the isolated monomer-level structure model.
+Features such as monomeric $\beta$-strand propensity, amphiphilicity, and charge distribution were postulated to directly influence whether peptides self-assemble into fibrils, sheets, or globular micelles~\cite{wangAggregationRulesShort2024}.
 For example, sequences dominated by hydrophobic residues may form compact, spherical aggregates (minimizing exposed hydrophobic surface).
 Tools like PEP-FOLD \cite{reyPEPFOLD4PHdependentForce2023} allow the effective generation of the most likely 3D conformations of isolated peptides in aqueous solution, which is one of the most common target solvents for supramolecular peptide assemblies.